Arbuscular mycorrhiza: Stable Isotope Probing (SIP)

 SIP, more explicitly DNA/RNA-based SIP, uses stable-isotope enriched substrates, such as ^{13}C, ^{15}N, or H_{2}^{18}O, and then analyzes the 'labeled' markers using species specific DNA or RNA markers.
 The analysis of labeled DNA is performed by separating unlabeled and labeled DNA on a cesium chloride gradient formed in an ultra centrifuge.
-Because all microbial organisms are capable of importing water into their cells, the use of H_{2}^{18}O stable isotope probing is a very exciting new method that can shed light on questions microbial ecologists and biologists have struggled with answering for years, in particular, what are the active microbial organisms in my system?
+Because all microbial organisms are capable of importing water into their cells, the use of H_{2}^{18}O stable isotope probing is a potentially useful new method that can shed light on which microbial organisms may be active in a system, which can be difficult for molecular ecologists.
 The H_{2}^{18}O, or heavy water method will target all organisms that are actively growing, and induce little influence on growth itself.
 This would be especially true with most greenhouse experiments with arbuscular mycorrhizas because plants must be watered anyway, and water does not directly select for organisms with specific metabolic pathways, as would happen when using ^{13}C and^{15}N.

 Little has been done with this method in arbuscular mycorrhizal experiments, but if proven to work in a controlled experiment, and with further refinement of DNA/RNA fungal community analyses techniques, this may be a viable option to very specifically determine the actively growing portion of AM fungal species across growing seasons, with different plant hosts or treatments, and in the face of climate change.